Dictionarry-Hub/profilarr/README.md

 ### Syncing

 1. Make sure the import path is set to whatever your export path is.
-The default is `./exports`
+This is important, as the script will look for the exported files in this location.
 1. Run `python syncarr.py` in your command line interface.
 1. The script will automatically export data from the master instance and import it to all other instances specified in `config.json`.